movementlabsxyz/movement-docs/docs/general/Introduction/introduction.md

 Movement Labs is building a network of Move-based blockchains.
 Our flagship products are the Movement Network and the M1 shared sequencer.

+> ⚠️ Our [white paper](https://www.movementnetwork.xyz/whitepaper/movement-whitepaper_en.pdf), which goes into the details of our solutions, is a living document and will be updated as we make progress.
+It is considered the primary source of the vision.

 Movement is a community-first blockchain providing the highest possible TPS through Move, instant finality, native day-zero access to mass liquidity, and modular customizations.

 It will support Aptos Move, Sui Move, and also our embedded EVM interpreter MEVM—empowering both Sui, Aptos, and EVM users to use the L2.